ClearBlade/ClearBlade-Patterns/IoT Device Management/Device Storage/README.md

 - Enter the parameter name as **device** and copy and paste the JSON Object in the parameter value field.
 - Hit **Save and Test** to execute the Code Service.
 - If the device is saved successfully, the newly generated device key will be returned and you are all set!
+- Alternatively, you can execute the Code Service while programming your device.